AOA Coding Experts gain AMA CPT appointments

 Here are three ways that AOA members can make the most of AOA's coding resources:

 - Ask the Coding Experts.
-AOA's Coding Experts are available to answer questions about ICD-10 and other coding topics through the online form available here.
+AOA's Coding Experts are available to answer questions about ICD-10 and other coding topics through the this online form.
 Also, find the experts' regular column in AOA Focus.

 - Use AOA Coding Today.
 This online, comprehensive database contains information in real time for CPT, ICD-10 and HCPCS coding and research.
 AOA Coding Today is tailored specifically to optometry and assists doctors and staff in correct reimbursement and compliance with an easy-to-use code diagnosis ability based on region.